Martin Gerber: Playing career

 On 6 August 2010, Gerber signed a one-year contract with the Edmonton Oilers.
 He was assigned to the team's AHL affiliate, the Oklahoma City Barons.
 He was recalled on 18 November after Oilers' goaltender Nikolai Khabibulin was placed on injured reserve.
 Gerber made his first start for the Oilers on 25 November, recording a 3–2 victory over the visiting Colorado Avalanche.
 He stopped 35 of 37 shots and drew an assist on the game-winning goal scored by Taylor Hall.
 Gerber started one more game, a 4–1 victory at Ottawa, before Khabibulin was re-activated and Gerber was returned to the Barons.
 Gerber was again re-called in late February after another injury to Khabibulin.
 Picking up where he left off in late November, Gerber stopped 34 shots in a 2–1 shootout win over the Nashville Predators on 1 March, improving to a 3–0 record with Edmonton.

 On 12 July 2011, Gerber signed a one-year contract with Växjö Lakers of the Swedish Elitserien.
 Playing 42 games, he finished the 2011–12 season ranked fifth in the save percentage with .928 and seventh in goals against average (GAA) with 2.18, although Växjö failed to qualify for the playoffs.
 For the 2012–13 season, he signed with fellow Elitserien club Rögle BK.
 After one season with Rögle, Gerber returned to Switzerland in signing a two-year contract with Kloten Flyers.
-He retired from professional hockey after his contract with Kloten expired.
+He retired from professional hockey at age 42 after his contract with Kloten expired in 2017.